Moms and Dads, if you’re looking for the best baby bottle for your newborn, infant, or toddler, then you’re in the right place.

-We also suggest that you use baby-safe dish soap when washing baby bottles to ensure that no harmful residue gets left behind that your little one could ingest later on.
+We also suggest that you use baby-safe dish soap to ensure that no harmful residue gets left behind that your little one could ingest later on.

 When considering what non-toxic baby bottles are best for your baby, there are a couple of factors you should consider:

 Some might think that buying bigger bottles will save them money in the long run.
 Although true, this might harm your baby if they’re newborns who have never drank from a baby bottle before.